rizzlesauce/EFogModSwap/README.md

 #### Limiting attachment combinations

 By default, the tool will try to create every possible combination of attachments with the target models.
-If there are a lot of attachments, this can make an enormous amount of custom slots in the game.
+If there are a lot of attachments, this can make an enormous amount of custom cosmetic slots in the game.

 So, in most cases, you'll want to limit the combinations using exclusion rules.
 There are many